abdusco/abdus.dev/src/projects/askme/askme.md

 <video src="./askme.webm" autoplay loop controls playsinline></video>

-When saved with clicking the Save button or hitting `[ENTER]` key, app exits and the user inputs are printed to console as JSON.
+When saved by clicking the Save button or hitting `[ENTER]` key, the app exits, and the user inputs are printed to console as JSON.

 ```json
 {"filename":"export.zip","author":"abdus","year":"2020"}